matthew-tfs/mjcb.io/content/blog/00024-certificate-authority-windows-server-2019-part-2.md

 ]
 date: "2020-03-09T19:03:00"
 author: "Matthew Burr"
-summary: "Once the Root CA has been created, the Subordinate CA needed to be setup.
-This Subordinate CA is needed to do all of the work for the Certificate Authority.
-It will issue all Certificates to the organization and handle the day to day operations."
+summary: "Once the Root CA has been created, the Subordinate CA needs to be setup.
+This Subordinate CA is needed to do all the work for the Certificate Authority.
+It will issue all Certificates to the organization and handle the day-to-day operations."
 tags: [
     "ADCS",
     "Guides",